vjovanov/actormig/actor-migration.md

           Await.result(promise.future, Duration.Inf)

 Public methods that are not mentioned here are declared public for purposes of the actors DSL.
-They can be used only inside the actor definition so their migration is not relevant at this point.
+They can be used only inside the actor definition so their migration is not relevant in this step.

 ### Step 3 - `Actor`s become `StashingActor`s